 honoured.

 Emma, too used to the lavish lifestyle and unable to budget sank into destitution.
-Consequently, she soon fell into debts and died poor in Calais, France, in 1815 to where she had fled to escape her debtors.
+Consequently, she soon fell into debts and died in great deprivation in Calais, France, in 1815 to where she had fled to escape her debtors.

 © Epochs of Fashion